Asad Umar resigns from PTI, completely quits politics

 “I am resigning from [the] basic membership of PTI,” Umar, who once was a close aide of PTI Chairman Imran Khan, stated.

-Since the May 9 riots, which broke out soon after Imran’s arrest in Islamabad, over a hundred prominent leaders were picked up and many of them later held press conferences to announce their decision to quit the PTI.
+Umar follows a long list of politicians who have quit the PTI after a nationwide crackdown was launched against the party and hundreds of prominent leaders were arrested in reaction to the May 9 riots that broke out after Imran’s arrest that day.

-Following his press conference on May 24 — condemning May 9 events and announcing resignation from party positions — Umar had not indicated joining any other party, including the Jehangir Tareen-led Istehkam-i-Pakistan Party, which has been welcoming many PTI defectors to its fold.
+Following his press conference on May 24 — condemning May 9 events and announcing resignation from party positions — Umar had not indicated joining any other party, including the Istehkam-i-Pakistan Party or the PTI Parliamentarians (PTI-P), which have been welcoming many PTI defectors to their folds.

+Today, referring to the same press conference, Umar noted that he had “already stated publicly earlier that I disagree with the policy of confrontation with state institutions”.

+The ex-PTI secretary general said “such a policy has led to a serious collision with state institutions, which is not in the interest of the country”.

 Dear visitor, the comments section is undergoing an overhaul and will return soon.